ArcanaFramework/fileformats/docs/source/file_handling.rst

 .. code-block:: python

-    >>> new_niftix = niftix.copy(
+    >>> new_niftix = niftix.copy(dest_dir="/path/to/destination", collation="siblings")
-    ...    dest_dir="/path/to/destination", collation=FileSet.Collation.siblings
-    ... )
     >>> new_niftix.fspaths
     {"/path/to/destination/t1w.nii", "/path/to/destination/t1-weighted.json"}

-The collation setting can also be used to decide whether files need to be copied or linked to a new location.
+The collation setting will also be used to decide whether files need to be copied or linked to a new location.
 For example, if the files are already adjacent, then they can be simply left where they are by setting the mode to ``FileSet.CopyMode.any`` flag, which encompasses the ``FileSet.CopyMode.leave`` mode.